How to Get a European Passport & Full EU Citizenship

+European citizenship and a second passport undoubtedly comes with a host of advantages and opportunities as was mentioned above.
 However, it is important to consider whether going through the process of becoming a European citizen is really the best option for you.

 A European passport is the holy grail of passports, but this also means that it is not easy to get.
 For those who qualify for European citizenship by descent, the process can be quite straightforward and easy.